-The Central Estuary Design Guidelines are applicable from 19th Avenue to 54th Avenue and I-880 to the Estuary.
-The Central Estuary Design Guidelines are part of the Central Estuary Area Plan, which serves as a companion to the City's 1999 Estuary Policy Plan (EPP), and identifies steps to implement the EPP's policies.
+The Central Estuary Design Guidelines are applicable to the area bound by I-880, the intersection of 16th Avenue and Embarcadero, the Estuary shoreline, and East Creek.
+The Central Estuary Design Guidelines are part of the Central Estuary Implementation Guide, which serves as a companion to the City's 1999 Estuary Policy Plan (EPP), and identifies steps to implement the EPP's policies.

-The Central Estuary Design Guidelines shall apply to all projects in the applicable area requiring design review, as set forth in Chapter 17.101E of the Oakland Zoning Code.
+The Central Estuary Design Guidelines shall apply to all projects in the applicable area requiring design review, as set forth in Chapter 17.136 of the Oakland Zoning Code.

 The Central Estuary Design Guidelines have incorporated many of the existing guidelines contained in the HBX Design Guidelines Manual.
-These Central Estuary Design Guidelines shall supersede those in the HBX Design Guidelines Manual for the former HBX District located within the Central Estuary plan boundary, which is identified in the D-CE Zoning District chapter as the Jingletown/Elmwood sub-district.
+These Central Estuary Design Guidelines shall supersede those in the HBX Design Guidelines Manual for the former HBX District located within the Central Estuary plan boundary, which is identified in the CE Zoning District chapter as the Jingletown/Elmwood sub-district.

-1.2 Purpose of the Design Guidelines
+2.1 Purpose of the Design Guidelines

 These design guidelines supplement the regulations set out in the zoning districts for the Central Estuary, by providing further direction for project designs to meet the goals expressed for the character of new construction and alteration of existing facilities in the area.
 They highlight general considerations and offer examples, solutions, and techniques to address issues that may arise in the design process.
 These guidelines are not meant to supersede the regulations in the Municipal or Zoning Code.
-Conformance with these guidelines, and the design review criteria contained in Chapter 17.101E of the Oakland Zoning Code, is required to receive City approval for projects in the Central Estuary.
+Conformance with these guidelines, and the design review criteria contained in Chapter 17.136 of the Oakland Zoning Code, is required to receive City approval for projects in the Central Estuary.
 Applicants may submit design proposals that deviate away from these guidelines, but must offer clear explanations that proposed solutions meet their intent.

-1.3 How to Use these Guidelines
+2.2 How to Use these Guidelines